nogibjj/CLItool_YCLiu/README.md

 3. **Main functions for CRUD on databse**
    <br>f. _main.py_: execute command-line-like functions from ./mylib for CRUD (Create, Read, Update, Delete) on SQLite database.
 Specifically, it does the following:
 <br>         1.
 Download a csv file
 <br>         2.
 Build SQLite database and load data from csv to the database
 <br>         3.
 Query the first 10 rows of the database
 <br>         4.
 Update database content (replace '1' with 'one')
 <br>         5.
 Query the first 10 rows of the database
 <br>         6.
 Delete 1 row (the first row with 'id')
 <br>         7.
 Query the first 10 rows of the database
-          Below are the output of the main function:
+<br>         Below are the output of the main function:
      <img width="620" alt="Main Output II" src="https://github.com/nogibjj/SQLite_YCLiu/assets/46064664/203ba72a-ddf6-44d9-b3e9-e951d3fcaa2d">
      <img width="620" alt="Main Output I" src="https://github.com/nogibjj/SQLite_YCLiu/assets/46064664/058c8478-688d-4888-a302-65296780720f">
    <br>g. _test_main.py_: Run all steps in main.py and test if the output query is correct.